candymon/candymon/README.md

-- 👋 Hi, this is Moro!
+- 👋 Hi, this is Moro
+- Enjoy today & laugh tomorrow!

 <!---